Would you like to learn how to prevent animal attacks while running? Then you’ve come to the right place.

 Avoid Wolf Attacks While Running

-In fact, they’re so rare as this animal is super timid and would rather avoid people at all times.
+They’re so rare as this animal would rather avoid people at all times.

 - Erect Ears